Antoni Przybylski: Early life

-In the 1930s, Przybylski attended the University of Poznan and worked as a research assistant at their observatory, where he studied comets.
+In the 1930s, Przybylski attended the University of Poznań and worked as a research assistant at their observatory, where he studied comets.

 World War II

 At the outbreak of the Second World War, he joined the Polish Army and served as an artillery officer during the defense of Warsaw, after which he was taken prisoner and interned in Mecklenburg.
 In 1941, he escaped, and made his way across Germany, mostly at night, until he finally arrived in Switzerland, where he spent the rest of the war as a student and instructor at ETH Zurich.
 At ETH, he eventually earned a Doctorate in Technical Science, writing a thesis titled "Determination of Oxygen in Copper."

 Australia

-In 1950, Przybylski emigrated to Australia.
-There, he spent five months as a manual laborer before coming to the attention of Richard Woolley, who recruited him to work at Mount Stromlo Observatory (part of the then-nascent Australian National University).
+In 1950, Przybylski emigrated to Australia aboard the SS Goya.
+There, he spent five months as a manual laborer for the Postmaster General's Department before coming to the attention of Richard Woolley, who recruited him to work at Mount Stromlo Observatory (part of the then-nascent Australian National University).
 Woolley subsequently awarded him a scholarship, and then became his thesis supervisor; in 1954, Przybylski received the first doctorate bestowed by ANU, for his thesis on the theory of stellar atmospheres.

 In 1957, Woolley was replaced as director of Mount Stromlo by Bart Bok, who mandated that the observatory's theoreticians also participate in direct observation; this led directly to Przybylski's discovery that HD101065 is a peculiar star.
 Przybylski also was the first to attempt a fine analysis of a high dispersion spectrum of a star in the Magellanic Clouds.